Multi-Objective Agentic Rewrites for Unstructured Data Processing: Evaluation

 Biodex also illustrates how different logical plans yield unpredictable performance: LOTUS-d (direct) outperforms LOTUS-r\&r (retrieve-and-rerank), while PZ-r\&r outperforms PZ-d.
 MOAR discovers its highest-accuracy pipeline through chunking and sampling rewrites, which resembles PZ-r\&r's retrieval-based approach.
 Interestingly, the simple agent achieves the second-best accuracy on Biodex by simply using \ttt{gpt-5} on the single-map pipeline, outperforming all LOTUS and PZ variants.

-Finally, \Cref{fig:frontier} shows the accuracy-cost Pareto frontier for each method.
-MOAR completely dominates all other methods on CUAD, Game Reviews, BlackVault, and Sustainability.
+Finally, \Cref{fig:frontier} shows the Pareto frontier for each method.
+MOAR completely dominates all other methods\rfour{, and the MOAR (no search) ablation,} on CUAD, Game Reviews, BlackVault, and Sustainability.
 On Biodex and Medec, only two baseline pipelines in each of these two workloads are not dominated.
 For Medec, both non-dominated pipelines achieve lower accuracy than the original user-specified pipeline, limiting their practicality.
-For Biodex, only one baseline pipeline (PZ's highest-accuracy plan) is not dominated by MOAR..
+For Biodex, only one baseline pipeline (PZ's highest-accuracy plan) is not dominated by MOAR.